franzhaas/robotframework-construct/README.md

 Keep in mind that some limitations apply to these transformations.

-For reference: [./tasks/breakoutCpp.xsh], which is a script that demonstrates how to transform Construct declarations into a C++ parser using the Kaitai DSL.
+For reference, a [script](./tasks/breakoutCpp.xsh) demonstrates how to transform Construct declarations into a C++ parser using the Kaitai DSL.

 ## Relationships in the Ecosystem